niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 ### 2.1.4 Parsing an ORACC JSON Text Edition File

 [ORACC][oracc] JSON text edition files include transliteration and lemmatization, as well as information on the sign level.
 Translation is not included.
-The files are found in the `corpusjson` directory of each project's `zip` file and are named after their text ID, for instance `dcclt/corpusjson/P251867.json`, or `saao/saa01/corpusjson/P224485.json`.
+The files are found in the `corpusjson` directory of each project's `zip` file and are named after their text ID, for instance `dcclt/corpusjson/P251867.json`, or, in the case of a sub-project, `saao/saa01/corpusjson/P224485.json`.

 Reading in the data works in exactly the same way as above: